-As a preliminary step for characterizing the $\rhrc$-model, we construct a candidate calibrated attention-index $\eta^\rc$ from the data $P$.\footnote{The calibrated index $\eta^\rc$ will not be a well-defined distribution when the model is misspecified.} Informally, this calibrated (revealed) attention-index is the result of inverting the link function $\varphi$ with respect to the probability of choosing the default alternative.
-The link function invertibility is a consequence of the monotonicity assumptions and the existence of a unique Mobius inverse of the cumulative attention index $v(\cdot)=\sum_{C\subseteq \cdot }\eta(C)$ (\cite{chateauneuf1989some}).
+As a preliminary step for characterizing the $\rhrc$-model, we construct a candidate calibrated attention-index $\eta^\rc$ from the data $P$.
+Informally, this calibrated (revealed) attention-index is the result of inverting the link function $\varphi$ with respect to the probability of choosing the default alternative.
+The link function invertibility is a consequence of the monotonicity assumptions and the existence of a unique Mobius inverse of the cumulative attention-index $v(\cdot)=\sum_{C\subseteq \cdot }\eta(C)$ \citep{chateauneuf1989some}.
 We do this recursively.
-For a given $\varphi^{\rc}$, let $\varphi^{-1,\rc}_{1}$ and and $\varphi^{-1,\rc}_{2}$ be the inverses of $\varphi^{\rc}$ with respect to the first and the second argument, respectively.
+For a given $\varphi^{\rc}$, let $\varphi^{-1,\rc}_{1}$ and $\varphi^{-1,\rc}_{2}$ be the inverses of $\varphi^{\rc}$ with respect to the first and the second argument, respectively.
 Let $\abs{A}$ denote the cardinality of a finite set $A$.